luca-peruzzo/docs.keycloakify.dev/css-customization.md

 </strong>      {doMakeUserConfirmPassword}
     >&#x3C;/Page>
 {/await}
 </code></pre>
 {% endtab %}
 {% endtabs %}

-### Removing the classes in the ejected components (kcClsx)
+### Removing the classes in ejected components (kcClsx)

-If you have ejected some pages with [`npx keycloakify eject-page`](common-use-case-examples/using-a-component-library.md) and disabled the defaut styles with `doUseDefaultCss` set to `false` you might wonder if you need to keep the `kcClsx` in the pages, for example:
+If you have ejected some pages with [`npx keycloakify eject-page`](common-use-case-examples/using-a-component-library.md) and disabled the default styles by setting `doUseDefaultCss` to `false`, you might wonder if you need to keep the `kcClsx` in the pages.
+For example:

 <pre class="language-tsx" data-title="src/login/pages/Login.tsx"><code class="lang-tsx">&#x3C;input
     tabIndex={7}